will-figure/blockito/README.md

 `swap` basically means if the two servers will run independently or one at a time, here we set it to `false` so both can run.
-I need to learn a bit more about this.

-`exclusive` means defines if we have more than one group, if they can interact, we don't need that, `exclusive: true` is the default, but I'm learning so I like it explicit.
+`exclusive` means defines if we have more than one group, if they can interact, we don't need that, `exclusive: true` is the default, but we're learning so we like it explicit.

 Then, `members` is just a list of the models we defined earlier that will be part of this group and matches the models we defined above.